monster-cookie/starfield-modding-notes/LoadOrder.md

 # Load Order Finding

 Starfield seems to have a few areas that require strict load order positioning.
+Also as a reminder BGS states and still does not recommend changing the load order or uninstalling mods mid game.

 ## Patching